REGISTER

 Other findings: Leaders are responding to a shifting landscape within and outside higher education, with nearly a third reporting curriculum updates to prepare students for artificial intelligence in the workplace, and more than half reporting declines in federal funding under the second Trump administration.
 Some 47 percent cite a “strategic compliance” approach to this new policy environment and 41 percent, a “wait and see” approach.
 Many institutions are also trying out new ways to support research funding.
 Student mental health and well-being are other pressing concerns

-Register for the live discussion and bring your own questions for the expert panel.
-Even if you can’t attend live, register to receive a recording and other information to help guide decision-making on your campus this year.
+Even if you can’t attend live, sign up to receive a recording and other information to help guide decision-making on your campus this year.